thelastpickle/cassandra-medusa/docs/client_side_encryption.md

 ```

 Ensure that:
-- Only the user running Medusa has read/write access to the configuration file
+- Only the user running Medusa has read/write access to the configuration file.
-- Group and other users have no access to the file
+- Group and other users have no access to the file.
-- The configuration file is owned by the appropriate user/service account
+- The configuration file is owned by the appropriate user/service account.

 The encryption key is required to decrypt all encrypted backups.
 Without it, **data cannot be recovered**.